-After someone is infected with HIV, the HIV virus stays in the body.
-It will slowly harm or destroy the immune system.
+After someone is infected with HIV, the virus stays in the body.
+It slowly harms or destroys the immune system.
 Your immune system fights disease and helps you heal.
-When it is weak, you are more likely to get sick from other infections, including ones that would not normally cause you to be sick.
+When it is weakened by HIV, you are more likely to get sick from other infections, including ones that would not normally cause you to be sick.

 Treatment can help people with all of these infections.

-Hepatitis B can be prevented by vaccines.
-But there is no vaccine to prevent hepatitis C, HIV, or AIDS.
+Hepatitis B can be prevented by a vaccine.
+But there is no vaccine to prevent hepatitis C or HIV.

-If you are stuck with a needle, get blood in your eye, or had other exposure to a bloodborne pathogen:
+If you are stuck with a needle, get blood in your eye, or are exposed to any bloodborne pathogen:

 You may or may not need lab tests, a vaccine, or medicines.